backlundtransform/CSharpNumerics/README.md

 `Integrate(this Func<double, double> func, double lowerlimit, double upperlimit)`

-## Complex numbers
+## The complex object

-To work with Complex number use this struct:
+To work with Complex numbers use this struct:

 `ComplexNumber(double re, double im)`